-If you live in a region not catered to by Snap VPN’s limited offering then you should strongly consider using a different VPN – we’d recommend HideMyAss!, one of our highest scorers with more than 190 servers around the world.
+If you live in a region not catered to by Snap VPN’s limited offering then you should strongly consider using a different VPN – we recommend you take a look at TunnelBear, which is free and provides access to 22 server locations.

 Platforms & Devices

 Snap VPN is currently only available for Android mobile operating system.
 There seems to have been an iOS version available in the past, but it’s been absent from the App Store since early 2018.